b57-clouddevops/terraform-basics/README.md

 When to locals in terraform ?

     When you have a similar pattern and would like to use it or call it on need basis you can use locals.

+### Provisioners In Terraform

+    Provisioners Help You To Run Actions Or Tasks As apart of the terraform.

+    Provisioners marjorly are of 4 types :
+        1) Local Provisioner  : This is to run some action on the top of the infra you're running terraform commands
+        2) Remote Provisioner   : This is to run some action on the top of the infra you're created by terraform
+        3) File Provisioner   : This is used to copy something to the newly creaed infra. ( For this connection provision will also be used )
+        4) Connection Provisoner  : To perform something on the top of remote machine : on the created machine, first connection should be enabled and this can be enabled by connection-provisioner.